 - Answer questions and give advice about the National Flood Insurance Program, including insurance rates.

 - Explain how current and predicted river gauge readings during flood conditions are related to flood levels on specific properties.

 - Pinpoint the most economic ways to help protect dwellings and structures during floods, based on site conditions and types of flooding.

 Our advisors can also help landowners, business owners, and renters develop projects that may be eligible to apply for future CFAR funding.
 CFAR will provide financial assistance for approved projects, given funds available and priorities.
 The first step is to contact Chrissy Bailey with OCB, to review what you’d like to do.
 Our advisors will call you to review your situation and discuss options, explain the financial assistance program, help with any necessary documentation and if needed, schedule a site visit to the property.

-Requests for technical assistance received before July 17, 2020 will be prioritized for funding in 2021.
-Requests for assistance will be taken after this date, but assistance may not be available until requests received prior to July 17 have been fulfilled.
+Requests for technical assistance received before June 30, 2021 will be prioritized for funding in 2021 and 2022.
+Requests for assistance will be taken after June 30, 2021, but assistance may not be available until requests received prior to July 2021 have been fulfilled.

 - Focus on: Community Flood Assistance and Resilience for renters, land- and business-owners

 - Focus on: Protect yourself from flooding